brainstormforce/wp-spectra/readme.txt

 * Fix: Advanced Columns - Handled background image attachment type on smaller devices.
 * Fix: Section - Handled background image attachment type on smaller devices.
 * Fix: Icon List - Links overlapping on the Label text.
+* Fix: CSS not Generating for the Sections on Twenty Seventeen theme's FrontPage.

 = 1.14.10 =
 * Fix: Icon List - Typography not working on front-end.